What provider offers the best way to send ACH payments programmatically through an API?

 After exploring options for programmatically sending ACH payments, you’ll quickly realize the trend.
 Most options charge you a per-transaction fee.
 This per-transaction fee can be burdensome, a punishment for high usage on your platform.
 Every payout means another fee.

-Instead, Dwolla’s partners enter into a custom contract for use of the ACH APIs, based on monthly pricing.
+Instead, Dwolla’s customers enter into a custom contract for use of the ACH APIs, based on monthly pricing.

 Quality of API support

 Payments can be a confusing field to negotiate—lots of players and regulations involved.
-You’ll want a partner who understands the ins and outs of the industry and can provide insight into how you’re performing therein.
+You’ll want a payment solution who understands the ins and outs of the industry and can provide insight into how you’re performing therein.

 Dwolla does this in a few ways.
 First, we walk through your integration to help you ensure you’re meeting our requirements; you’re not left in the dark, guessing.
 Second, once in a White Label contract you have access to an account manager as well as an integration specialist.
 If something comes up that poses a question, simply shoot it our way and we’re happy to help.